 2. Missing Google Analytics Tracking Code

-And, if you don’t put the right Google Analytics snippet on every web page and post on your website, or worse, it’s missing, Google Analytics won’t be able to accurately track the traffic source.
+If you don’t put the right Google Analytics snippet on every web page and post on your website, or worse, it’s missing entirely, Google Analytics won’t be able to accurately track the traffic source.
 As a result, it will track all that traffic as direct traffic.